top of page

 Fancy Color Glaze of Jun Ware

-Jun Ware refers to Celadon porcelains produced in Jun Kiln popularized since the Song Dynasty (960 — 1279) with fancy colors and beautiful textures, through changing chemicals and applying technics of the glazes, and controlling fire temperature.
+Jun Ware refers to Celadon porcelains produced in Jun Kiln popularized since the Song Dynasty (960 — 1279) with fancy colors and beautiful textures, through changing chemicals, applying certain techniques of the glazes, and controlling fire temperature.

 Rose Purple Glazed Celadon Writing-brush Washer of the Ming Dynasty (1368 — 1644)